Sabelz/Gaussian_Processes_Inducing_Points/README.md

 * Measure the difference of speed with and without inducing points

 Project was developed on Google Colab, installing gpytorch was required.
-Other packages already included\n !pip install gpytorch
+Other packages already included<br />
+!pip install gpytorch